-The CISM certification measure an individual’s management experience in information security situations, not general practitioner skills.
+The CISM certification measures an individual’s management experience in information security situations, not general practitioner skills.
 Earning the CISM designation distinguishes you as a qualified information security management professional with experience and knowledge managing, designing and overseeing an enterprise’s information security.

-Copyright © 2012 ISACA.
+Copyright © 2014 ISACA.
 All rights reserved.
 These questions and answers may not be used, copied, modified, displayed, stored in a retrieval system, or transmitted in any form by any means (electronic, mechanical, photocopying, recording or otherwise) without the prior written authorization of ISACA.